ValeedAnjum/facebook/README.md

 # [Facebook](https://facebook-842b3.firebaseapp.com/)

-[Facebook](https://facebook-842b3.firebaseapp.com/) Facebook looks like a single page application with the authentication system.
+[Facebook](https://facebook-842b3.firebaseapp.com/) looks like a single page application with the authentication system.
 User can create account perform CRUD operations and upload profile picture and update their status etc.

 ## Preview